-Six Flags Roller Coaster Gets Stuck With 24 On Board
+Six Flags Roller Coaster Gets Stuck With 20 On Board

 The Joker’s Jinx ride stopped around 5:30 p.m. at Six Flags America in Large, Maryland, the Associated Press reported.
 The riders were upright and no one appeared in distress, Prince George’s County Fire/EMS spokesman Mark Brady said on his Twitter account.
+Officials had initially reported that 24 people were stranded.

 Emergency crews were on the scene Thursday evening, working to bring passengers down in a rescue bucket.